binipringle/intro-to-dh/_texts/2-version-control.md

 In this session, we'll be using the command line (terminal, bash) which you saw in the command line session.
 We'll also use your text editor.
 We'll be moving between these two spaces throughout the session.

-First, let's review some command line basics, including navigation.
+First, let's quickly review some command line basics, including navigation.

 ## Accessing the Terminal